 5.48.
 In optimizing the protection of the public, the measures used in the management of wastes and discharges and the way they are applied should be considered and compared against other possible options.
-Concepts such as best available techniques14 are used in some States [21] and under certain international frameworks [22, 23] and in other industries for controlling pollutants generally; an adequate use of best available techniques corresponds to optimization and demonstration of best available techniques would demonstrate optimization.
-The best available techniques assessment does not simply consider what techniques are or could be available to reduce discharges but consider the situation as a whole to determine what is optimum, including the availability of the options and the costs involved.
+Concepts such as best available techniques19 are used in some States [21] and under certain international frameworks [22, 23] and in other industries for controlling pollutants generally.
+Use of best available techniques corresponds to optimization if the techniques are verified and do not simply consider what techniques are or could be available to reduce discharges but considers the situation as a whole to determine what is optimum, including the availability of the options and the costs involved.